-Most of the products were perfectly good at correctly classifying legitimate applications and websites.

-Three products delegated the decision to allow or block to users (advising to block) in one case each.
+Most products were perfectly good at correctly classifying legitimate applications and websites.
+However, McAfee delegated the decision to allow or block to users in one instance.
+Avast blocked users from installing and running legitimate objects twice.

 • Which products were the most effective?